EYOS Expeditions is working with a number of owners/Captains to arrange a traverse of this fabled route this summer and in 2012.

 A new alternative is ‘across the top’, traversing northern Alaska and Canada in Amundsen’s footsteps to become one of very few (less than 200) that have sailed the length of this traverse.

-EYOS Expeditions provides vessel with detailed planning support, specialist staff (Ice Pilot, Polar bear Guard, Inuit speaking guides and Expedition Leaders) to supplement and support existing crews.
+EYOS Expeditions provides vessels with detailed planning support, specialist staff (Ice Pilot, Polar Bear Guard, Inuit speaking guides and Expedition Leaders) to supplement and support existing crews.